tdresearchgroup/ProjectMiner/README.md

 ### Prerequisites

-What must be installed to run the tool:
+What must be installed to run Project Miner:
-- IntelliJ IDE with up-to-date JDK package installed
+- IntelliJ IDE or equivalent IDE with up-to-date JDK package installed

-What must be obtained before runing the tool:
+What must be obtained before running Project Miner:
 - Github Authentication: Personal Access Token
 <br>

 Note: One has been generated using the account tdresearchgroup, ask administrator for access authorization.
 * *How to obtain the Personal access token*:
      * *--->Click profile picture (Top-right corner)*
-     * *---> Setting*
+     * *---> Settings*
      * *---> Developer settings (Bottom-left corner)*
      * *---> Personal access token*
      * *---> ProjectMiner Token<br>*